aristov/htmlmodule/readme.md

 });
 ```

-Code above uses htmlmodule to create DOM hyperlink element with reference to specification.
+The code above uses htmlmodule to create a hyperlink with a reference to specification.
-Browser creates the same link, when it processes the following markup:
+A browser creates the same link, when it processes the following markup:

 ```js
 <a href="https://html.spec.whatwg.org">HTML specification</a>
 ```

-HTML module does not generate markup.
-It assembles `HTMLAnchorElement` instance from scratch.
+HTML module does not generate a markup.
+It assembles the `HTMLAnchorElement` instance from scratch.

 ## Try now